Which Factors are associated with Open Access Publishing? A Springer Nature Case Study: Data and methodology

-Figure \ref{figCntIncmDistr} represents the number of articles published in Springer Nature in which their corresponding author has an affiliation from a country with the respective income group.
+Figure \ref{figCntIncmDistr} represents the number of articles published in Springer Nature in which their corresponding author is affiliated with a country with the respective income group.
 Sixty-seven articles had a corresponding author with multiple affiliation countries and we excluded them from the analyses.

-To investigate the factors that drive OA publishing, we defined some features presented in Table \ref{tab:features}.
-Figure \ref{fig:flowchart} presents an overview of data collection and preparation steps.
-The final analysed data is available on Git repository \footnote{\url{https://github.com/momenifi/open_access_springer_nature}}.
+Publication distribution by countries and their income level is available on GitHub\footnote{ https://github.com/momenifi/open$\_$access$\_$springer$\_$nature/blob/main/publications$\_$country$\_$distribution.csv}.

-To obtain the ratio of authors' previous open access publications, we needed to identify authors and their publications.
+To obtain the ratio of authors' previous OA publications, we needed to identify authors and their publications.
 Scopus Author Id enabled us to get each author's list of published articles.
+For the variable Country$\_$income, we consider average GDP per capita in the years 2017 and 2018 obtained from the world bank group\footnote{https://data.worldbank.org/indicator/NY.GDP.PCAP.CD}.
 We used the year of the first publication of authors indexed in Scopus to calculate their career age as a measurement of seniority.
-To detect the gender status of authors, we utilized a combined name and image-based approach introduced by \cite{karimi2016inferring} which categorizes the gender into male and female.
-We acknowledge that the person's gender is not a binary variable, and considering the social dimensions, there are more gender identities.
-Using Scopus author Id, we found 381,074 unique corresponding authors for the investigating articles, and were able to identify the gender status for 49\% of them.

-To evaluate the quality of journals and rank them, we employed the journal's H-index, which \cite{hodge2011evaluating} suggested as a better measurement for ranking journals than the 5-year impact factor in social science and has been used in previous studies \citep{xia2012positioning,barner2014american}.
+To evaluate the quality of journals and rank them, we employed the journal's H-index, which \cite{hodge2011evaluating} suggested as a better measurement for ranking journals than the 5-year impact factor in social science and that has been used in previous studies \citep{xia2012positioning,barner2014american}.
 We calculated the H-index of all journals in Scopus classified in 27 subject categories\footnote{https://service.elsevier.com/app/answers/detail/a\_id/14882/supporthub/scopus/related/1/} within the years 2011 and 2016.